john-winko/POEAcolyte/Features.md

 * In-Game item overlay
   * Click-through shaded area overlay where item should be located in game

+# In Progress

+  * Zone based state information for single click functionality
+    * (Inviting for trade if in hideout/town vs Asking to wait if not)
+* Game Client monitoring
+  * Bounds and Location of game client while opened

-# Future Features / Specs
+# (Possible) Future Features / Specs

 * Integration with online APIs
   * OAuth authentication